 Vulnerable groups: Categories of displaced persons with special needs, variously defined to include unaccompanied minors, the elderly, the mentally and physically disabled, victims of physical abuse or violence and pregnant, lactating or single women.
-(Australian Institute for Disaster Resilience Knowledge Hub Glossary).

 Vulnerability: The conditions determined by physical, social, economic and environmental factors or processes, which increase the susceptibility of a community to the impact.